Beltrami equation: Uniformization of multiply connected planar domains

 Multiply connected domains.
-For regions with a higher degree of connectivity k + 1, the result is essentially Bers' generalization of the retrosection theorem.
+For regions with a higher degree of connectivity k + 1, the result is essentially Bers's generalization of the retrosection theorem.
 There is a smooth diffeomorphism F of the region Ω_{1}, given by the unit disk with k open disks removed, onto the closure of Ω. It can be assumed that 0 lies in the interior of the domain.
 Again after a modification of the diffeomorphism and conformal change near the boundary, the metric can be assumed to be compatible with reflection.
 Let G be the group generated by reflections in the boundary circles of Ω_{1}.
 The interior of Ω_{1} iz a fundamental domain for G. Moreover, the index two normal subgroup G_{0} consisting of orientation-preserving mappings is a classical Schottky group.
 Its fundamental domain consists of the original fundamental domain with its reflection in the unit circle added.
 If the reflection is R_{0}, it is a free group with generators R_{i}$\circ$R_{0} where R_{i} are the reflections in the interior circles in the original domain.
 The images of the original domain by the G, or equivalently the reflected domain by the Schottky group, fill out the regular set for the Schottky group.
 It acts properly discontinuously there.
 The complement is the limit set of G_{0}.
 It has measure zero.
 The induced metric on Ω_{1} extends by reflection to the regular set.
 The corresponding Beltrami coefficient is invariant for the reflection group generated by the reflections R_{i} for i ≥ 0.
 Since the limit set has measure zero, the Beltrami coefficient extends uniquely to a bounded measurable function on C. smooth on the regular set.
 The normalised solution of the Beltrami equation h is a smooth diffeomorphism of the closure of Ω_{1} onto itself preserving the unit circle, its exterior and interior.
 Necessarily h $\circ$ R_{i} = S_{i} $\circ$ h. where S_{i} is the reflection in another circle in the unit disk.
 Looking at fixed points, the circles arising this way for different i must be disjoint.
 It follows that F $\circ$ h^{−1} defines a smooth diffeomorphism of the unit disc with the interior of these circles removed onto the closure of Ω, which is holomorphic in the interior.